mtreerungroj/phr-web-app/README.md

 - [x] create REST API provide unique generated patient code
 - [x] can store data in Thai language: Profile
 - [x] create new tables: patient_code, pin_code
+- [x] can clear all data in table: drop table and create a new one

 ### [staff] Registration
 - [x] registration form step1: email/password